Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: Abstract

 \section{Abstract}

-{ We present the first-year results of the MUSE Large Program ``Cosmic Duets'', aimed at obtaining \emph{adaptive-optics assisted MUSE observations} with a typical angular resolution of $0.1''-0.2''$, providing integral-field spectroscopy of sub-arcsec separation dual and lensed active galactic nuclei (AGN) candidates.
-These observations reveal previously unexplored properties of dual and lensed systems, key to understanding galaxy evolution, supermassive black hole mergers, and strong-lensing modeling.
+{ We present the first-year results of the MUSE Large Program ``Cosmic Duets,'' whose goal is to obtain adaptive-optics assisted MUSE observations with a typical angular resolution of $0.1''-0.2''$ in order to provide integral-field spectroscopy of sub-arcsec separation dual and lensed active galactic nucleus (AGN) candidates.
+These observations reveal previously unexplored properties of dual and lensed systems that are key to understanding galaxy evolution, supermassive black hole mergers, and strong-lensing modeling.

-Targets were efficiently selected using the Gaia Multi-Peak (GMP) technique, which identifies pairs of point-like sources with angular separations below $0.8''$ in the Gaia catalog.
+Targets were efficiently selected using the \textit{Gaia} multipeak (GMP) technique, which identifies pairs of point-like sources with angular separations below $0.8''$ in the \textit{Gaia} catalog.
 MUSE spatially resolved spectroscopy provides accurate redshifts, ionization diagnostics, and identification of absorption systems along the line of sight.

 We report results for 30 GMP-selected targets at $z = 0.5$–3.5.
 All systems show at least two spatially resolved components.
-Nineteen objects are confirmed as AGN multiplets, including six dual AGN, 10 doubly-lensed quasars, and three quadruply-lensed systems, while the remaining 11 correspond to chance alignments with foreground stars.
-Among all spectroscopically confirmed dual AGN in the literature, 24 pairs have projected separations below 7 kpc, and our sample accounts for 25\% of the total.
-We study dual and lensed AGN distributions as a function of redshift, magnitude, and projected separation, accounting for selection effects, and find that bright systems ($J \lesssim 16.5$) are dominated by lensed quasars, whereas the relative fraction of dual AGN increases at fainter magnitudes.
+Nineteen objects are confirmed as AGN multiplets, including six dual AGN, ten doubly lensed quasars, and three quadruply lensed systems, while the remaining 11 correspond to chance alignments with foreground stars.
+Among all the spectroscopically confirmed dual AGN in the literature, 27 pairs have projected separations below 7 kpc in this redshift regime, and our sample accounts for 22\% of the total.
+We studied dual and lensed AGN distributions as a function of redshift, magnitude, and projected separation while accounting for selection effects, and we find that bright systems ($J \lesssim 16.5$) are dominated by lensed quasars, whereas the relative fraction of dual AGN increases at fainter magnitudes.

-This first-year sample demonstrates the high efficiency of GMP pre-selection combined with MUSE spectroscopy for identifying sub-arcsec dual and lensed AGN.
-The full program, targeting $\sim$150 systems, will enable statistical studies of dual AGN incidence as a function of redshift, separation, and luminosity, and allow precise characterization of the mass composition and distribution in strong lensing galaxies.
+This first-year sample demonstrates the high efficiency of GMP preselection combined with MUSE spectroscopy for identifying sub-arcsec dual and lensed AGN.
+The full program, targeting $\sim$150 systems, will enable statistical studies of dual AGN incidence as a function of redshift, separation, and luminosity and allow for precise characterization of the mass composition and distribution in strong lensing galaxies.}